bjasinsk/cars-rest-api/README.md

 $pip install -r requirements.txt

-**To start the project using gunicorn:**
+**To start the project using gunicorn run command in main folder**

-$gunicorn app:app
+$gunicorn --chdir src app:app

 # 2. Run tests locally

-To run the tests, go to the src subfolder in the terminal and then run the command:
+To run the tests, go to the tests subfolder in the terminal and then run the command:

 $pytest